cowprotocol/docs/docs/cow-protocol/reference/core/auctions/social_consensus.md

 - **Illegal use of internal buffers** ([CIP-11](https://snapshot.org/#/cow.eth/proposal/0x16d8c681d52b24f1ccd854084e07a99fce6a7af1e25fd21ddae6534b411df870))

-  The internal buffers may only be used to replace legitimate AMM interactions available to the general public for the purpose of saving transaction costs.
+  The <a href="/cow-protocol/reference/core/definitions#buffers">internal buffers</a> may only be used to replace legitimate AMM interactions available to the general public for the purpose of saving transaction costs.

 - **Failure to report correct transacted values for encoded transactions** ([CIP-11](https://snapshot.org/#/cow.eth/proposal/0x16d8c681d52b24f1ccd854084e07a99fce6a7af1e25fd21ddae6534b411df870))